alfaaarex/mydockfinder-tweaks/README.md

 # How to submit:

- Just upload it on Google Drive and share it with us via Email.
+ Just upload it on Google Drive and share it with us via Pull Request

  If it gets accepted, A new branch will be made.
 If the author proposes a new release, they need to be accepted by the Owners, then a new release will be made.